Scotland’s FinTech Cluster – A Tech-Driven Revolution

 In order to get credit, you have to have credit.
 I believe it is fundamentally a broken model.

-At DirectID, we are helping people access new products and services, such as loans and mortgages, using the wealth of data contained within their bank statements.
+At Atto, we are helping people access new products and services, such as loans and mortgages, using the wealth of data contained within their bank statements.

 As one of the worlds earliest pioneers of this technology, ‘Innovation in Finance’ was the perfect platform for us to showcase our contribution to the industry and extol the benefits of Open Banking to a global audience.